Hughes Gallery Solo Show February 2023

 About Daniel

 The extraordinary, luminous paintings of Daniel Ambrose reside in exceptional art collections worldwide.
 He is know for his hauntingly beautiful paintings in both oil and egg tempera.
 Ambrose is a master of painting in the historic medium of egg tempera, perfected in the High Renaissance centuries ago.
-To create his timeless egg tempera paintings, Ambrose makes his own paint from a 15th century Italian recipe, using egg yolks.
+To create his timeless egg tempera paintings, Ambrose makes his own paint from a 15th century Italian recipe, using egg yolks and powdered pigments.
+Daniel’s soulful paintings emanate an understated, ethereal beauty seldom found in contemporary art.

 “Daniel paints with such a tender and open heart and I always love hosting an exhibit for him.” – Barbara Hughes